Stony Brook University: Organization and administration

-The Stony Brook University consists of a main campus in Stony Brook, and additional satellite campuses in Southampton and South Korea.
+The Stony Brook University consists of a main campus in Stony Brook, and additional satellite campuses in Southampton, New York, and South Korea.
 The university is composed of 12 schools and colleges.
 By enrollment, the largest college or school is the College of Arts and Sciences.

 The university is governed by the State University of New York board of trustees, a body of 18 members, which regulate all the individual units of the SUNY system.
 The trustees have the authority to appoint the president of each state-operated institution; grant all degree diplomas and certificates for the completion of studies at any state-operated campus; and regulate admissions, tuition, curricula, and all other matters pertaining to the operation and administration of each state-operated campus.
 The president of Stony Brook is the principal executive officer of the university.
 The position was first held by John Francis Lee and is held by the seventh president in the institution's history, Andrea Goldsmith, who took office on August 1, 2025.

 Endowment

 Stony Brook's financial endowment is managed by the Stony Brook Foundation.
 The foundation was established in 1965 as a not-for-profit corporation under the New York State Education Law, chartered to collect and manage gifts from private and non-state resources to supplement the funding of the university and managed by a voluntary board of trustees.
 Donations can be made to a wide selection of funds which benefit different areas of the university.

 In 2012, the endowment was valued at approximately $125 million with total assets amounting to nearly $350 million and has fully recovered from the losses endured in the 2008 economic downturn.
 After a strong fundraising campaign led by Jim Simon's $150 million donation, the university's fundraising amounted to more than $180 million for the 2011–12 year and raised $200 million by March 2013.
 It is the second largest endowment among State University of New York university centers behind the University at Buffalo.
 However, the university's endowment remains far below the average of its Association of American Universities peers.

-On June 1, 2023, The Simons Foundation announced a historic $500 million endowment gift, making it the largest unrestricted donation to an institution of higher education in U.S. history.
+On June 1, 2023, the Simons Foundation announced a historic $500 million endowment gift, making it the largest unrestricted donation to an institution of higher education in U.S. history.